 The Byzantine Empire, also known as the Eastern Roman Empire, is most famous for being one of the most resilient empires the world has ever seen.
-With its capital at Constantinople (modern-day Istanbul, Turkey), the empire kept going for close to a thousand years after the demise of its western counterpart – the Roman Empire – in 476 AD.
+With its capital at Constantinople (modern-day Istanbul, Turkey), the empire kept going for close to thousand years after the demise of its western counterpart – the Roman Empire – in 476 AD.

 Despite facing enormous challenges, the Byzantine emperors managed to keep their sphere of control in the region relatively intact until their cherished capital Constantinople fell to the Ottoman Turks in 1453.

 At the height of its power, the Byzantine Empire was considered one of the greatest, stretching as far as Western Europe.

 Unbeknownst to many people, the empire’s inhabitants did not refer to themselves as Byzantines; instead they called themselves Romans.
 That is quite interesting considering the fact that the dominant language in the empire was Greek.

 Who were the Byzantines and just how much of an influence did they have in the region?
 Here are 14 very interesting facts about the Byzantine Empire:

 The Byzantine Empire was one of the longest-running empires